Custom vs. Mass-Produced Jewelry: Why Personalization Matters

 Mass-Produced Jewelry:

-• Affordability: Generally more budget-friendly due to economies of scale and the use of less expensive materials, making them accessible to a broader audience.
+Usually more affordable because of economies of scale and the use of less costly materials, which makes them reachable to a larger audience.

 6. Time and Process